Map Of Canada With Rivers And Lakes

 3. Great Slave Lake and Great Bear Lake: Northern Giants

 Located in the Northwest Territories, Great Slave Lake and Great Bear Lake are two of the largest lakes in North America.
-They are part of the Mackenzie River system and play a critical role in the region's ecology and the livelihoods of northern communities.
-Practically speaking, *These lakes are remote and relatively pristine, showcasing the beauty of Canada's northern wilderness. * Still, they are also vulnerable to the effects of climate change and resource extraction.
+Even so, they are part of the Mackenzie River system and play a critical role in the region's ecology and the livelihoods of northern communities.
+So *These lakes are remote and relatively pristine, showcasing the beauty of Canada's northern wilderness. * That said, they are also vulnerable to the effects of climate change and resource extraction.

 4. Lake Athabasca: A Border Lake